stevekrouse/WoofJS/README.md

 project.after(1, "second", () => {...});
 ```

-## Woof.Image, Woof.Text, Woof.Rectangle and Woof.Circle General Functions

-In Woof you can create `Woof.Image`, `Woof.Text`, `Woof.Rectangle` and `Woof.Circle`.
-The General Functions work on all of them.
+## Woof Objects (Images, Text, Rectangles, and Circles)

-When creating a new `Woof.Image`, `Woof.Text`, `Woof.Rectangle` or `Woof.Circle`, you may use the following parameters:
+When creating a new Image, Text, Rectangle or Circle, you may use the following parameters:

 ```javascript
   var IMAGE_NAME = project.addImage({x: 0, y: 0, angle: 0, rotationStyle: "ROTATE", showing: true});